uroque/delivery-app/README.md

 The API documentation made using SwaggerUI can be accessed using "/api-docs" as path to Back End route.

-Technologies used on this project:
+Technologies used in this project:

 - JavaScript
 - Node.js